russHyde/old-faithful-sandpit/README.md

   - `SHINYAPPS_IO_TOKEN`
   - `SHINYAPPS_IO_SECRET`

+- Secrets that are used during the running of the app (these are put into .Renviron prior to deployment)
+  - `NOT_MY_API_KEY`

 To get theshinyapps.io values, go to [https://www.shinyapps.io/admin/#/tokens]() and click "show" on your shinyapps.io token.
 A modal will show up that looks like: